 "If you don't ask, you'll never get."

 Or you could ask Jackie Pascher to keep an eye open for you.
-Jackie is a hard-working agent who's totally plugged in, my dad says.
+Jackie is a hard-working Anguilla real estate agent who's totally plugged in, my dad says.
 To reach Jackie, send her an e-mail...

 She finds out about great new Anguilla properties that are about to become available and she knows all the ins and outs of Anguilla's laws about foreigners owning land and building.
 Give her a call and tell her...
 "Nori's dad referred me."
 If she doesn't hang up on you right away (ha! ha!
 Dad), she'll treat you extra-special.

-1) My Dad and I have assembled a round-the-island Anguilla real estate tour (the best Caribbean real estate).
+1) My Dad and I have assembled a round-the-island Anguilla real estate tour.

 2) Good news!
-My Dad found and bought his special prize...
-Anguilla real estate.
+My Dad found and bought his special prize... land.
 Click for the whole story.

-3) Try Anguilla condos if Anguilla real estate is getting too pricey.
+3) Try Anguilla condos if real estate is getting too pricey.

 4) Anguilla Land Update 2005...
 Price of land increases.

-7) Discovering Sotheby's Anguilla real estate, and the man behind it... a legend, Scott Hauser.
+7) Discovering Sotheby's Anguilla International Properties, and the man behind it... a legend, Scott Hauser.